Lemon balm: Chemistry

+Etymology

+The white flowers attract bees, hence the genus Melissa (Greek for "honey bee").
+It is not to be confused with bee balm (genus Monarda).

+The second name, officinalis (Latin, 'of the shop'), originates from the use of the herb by apothecaries, who sold herbal remedies directly to their customers.

+Distribution and habitat

+Melissa officinalis is native to south-central Europe, the Mediterranean Basin, Central Asia and Iran, but is now naturalized in the Americas and elsewhere around the world.
+It grows easily from seed, preferring rich, moist soil.

 Cultivation

-Melissa officinalis is native to Europe, central Asia and Iran, but is now naturalized around the world.
-It grows easily from seed, preferring rich, moist soil.

 Lemon balm seeds require light and a minimum temperature of 20 C to germinate.
-The plant grows in clumps and spreads vegetatively (a new plant can grow from a fragment of the parent plant), as well as by seed.
+The plant grows in clumps and spreads vegetatively (a new plant growing from a fragment of its parent), as well as by seed.
 In mild temperate zones, the plant stems die off at the start of the winter, but shoot up again in spring.
 Lemon balm grows vigorously.

 As of 1992, Hungary, Egypt, and Italy are the major producing countries of lemon balm.
 The leaves are harvested by hand in June and August in the northern hemisphere, on a day when the weather is dry, to prevent the crop from turning black if damp.

 The cultivars of M. officinalis include: